X-RAI

 X-ray free-electron lasers (XFELs) offer unique capabilities for measuring the structure and dynamics of biomolecules, helping us understand the basic building blocks of life.
 Notably, high-repetition-rate XFELs enable single particle imaging (X-ray SPI) where individual, weakly scattering biomolecules are imaged under near-physiological conditions with the opportunity to access fleeting states that cannot be captured in cryogenic or crystallized conditions.
 Existing X-ray SPI reconstruction algorithms, which estimate the unknown orientation of a particle in each captured image as well as its shared 3D structure, are inadequate in handling the massive datasets generated by these emerging XFELs.

-Here, we introduce X-RAI, an online reconstruction framework that estimates the structure of a 3D macromolecule from large X-ray SPI datasets (Shenoy et al., 2023; Shenoy et al., 2023).
+Here, we introduce X-RAI, an online reconstruction framework that estimates the structure of a 3D macromolecule from large X-ray SPI datasets.
 X-RAI consists of a convolutional encoder, which amortizes pose estimation over large datasets, as well as a physics-based decoder, which employs an implicit neural representation to enable high-quality 3D reconstruction in an end-to-end, self-supervised manner.

 We demonstrate that X-RAI achieves state-of-the-art performance for small-scale datasets in simulation and challenging experimental settings and demonstrate its unprecedented ability to process large datasets containing millions of diffraction images in an online fashion.
 These abilities signify a paradigm shift in X-ray SPI towards real-time capture and reconstruction.